 Mission Of Mercy: Patient Information FAQ’s

-Click on the questions below to find out important information on the 2018 Mission of Mercy program, with clinic days scheduled for September 7-8 at the Minneapolis Convention Center.
+Click on the questions below to find out important information on the 2022 Mission of Mercy program, with clinic days scheduled for July 29-30 at the St. Cloud River’s Edge Convention Center.

 2. When and where is this FREE dental clinic?

 Clinic Dates: July 29-30, 2022